g4ps/my-crappy-6502/README.md

 If you used this program, and liked it, know that I am very happy for you.
-I don't guarantee that this program works, and if you fucked something up because of the resualt of running this program, it't on you (No warranty or everything like it is provided).
+I don't guarantee that this program works, and if you broke something up because of the result of running this program, it't on you (No warranty or everything like it is provided).
  Have fun.